opsilonn/efrei-m1-webServices/README.md

 Filling the Database : Project_WebServices\SQL scripts\databaseFill.sql

 You'll need to open phpMyAdmin (and, notably, also open Wamp / Wamp / whatever you use).
-Import the databaseCreation.sql FIRST, then the databaseFill.sql
+Import the databaseCreation.sql FIRST, then the databaseFill.sql in the database web_services newly created.

 Nice, we are now ready to go !
 ```